alphagov/publishing-api/doc/api.md

 Retrieves the link set for the given `content_id`.
 Returns arrays of `content_id`s representing content items.
 These are grouped by `link_type`.
+The ordering of the returned links matches the ordering when they were created.

 ### Path parameters
 - [`content_id`](model.md#content_id)